-With stock markets fluctuating considerably since the onset of Covid, it is no surprise that investors are looking for an investment which provides more certainty.
-Wine investments can produce returns of 10 to 15 per cent per annum, ensuring you diversify your investment portfolio and make it more Covid-proof at the same time.
+Wine has long been a popular investment as it tends to withstand outside influences and market turbulence.
+Plus provides something that can be enjoyed at some point in the future (although you can’t drink that much of it, or you won’t make much of a return on your investment).
+With stock markets fluctuating considerably since the onset of Covid.
+It is no surprise that investors are looking for an investment which provides more certainty.
+Investing in Wine can produce returns of 10 to 15 per cent per annum, ensuring you diversify.
+Your investment portfolio and make it more Covid-proof at the same time.

 Indeed, the pandemic has led to a surge in investing in wine with some investors enjoying remarkable success.
 With fine wine returns often outperforming the stock market – the global wine market has more or less consistently outperformed the S&P 500 over the past 40 years ¬– it can be a great, fun alternative to investing in equities.